 Fresh organic and locally grown Rhubarb was left on our doorstep a few days ago by our neighbors with a note to “enjoy” and “shout” if we needed more.
 This prompted me to dig out my Grandmothers battered copy of Mrs. Beeton’s (Mrs. Beeton’s Book of Household Management first published in 1909).

-When leafing through the book I discovered a handwritten recipe in French written by her mother dated 1903 in an envelope stamped Nantes, which is a fairly large town built on an estuary in the Brittany area of France.
+In the the book I discovered a handwritten recipe in French written by her mother dated 1903 in an envelope stamped Nantes, which is a fairly large town built on an estuary in the Brittany area of France.

-The Rhubarb Frangipane Pie has been handed down over four generations and now shared with you to share with your family.
+Consequently, the Rhubarb Frangipane Pie has been handed down over four generations and now shared with you to share with your family.

 Rhubarb Frangipane Pie